Monopoles, spectra of overlap fermions, and eta-prime meson in external magnetic fields: Effects of external magnetic fields on monopoles and Polyakov loop values

 by performing the local gauge transformation $g$ to the non-Abelian link variable $U(s, \mu)$ as follows:

 Where $s$ and $\mu$ indicate the site and direction, respectively.

-However, if function $F[U]$ becomes trapped in local maxima rather than true maxima, there may be inaccuracies in the numerical results~\cite{Gribov1}.
-To address this problem, we use the simulated annealing algorithm~\cite{Bali3} and update the link variables 20 times to reduce the effects.
+However, if the function $F[U]$ becomes trapped in local maxima rather than true maxima, there may be inaccuracies in the numerical results~\cite{Gribov1}.
+To solve this problem, we update the link variables of the configurations 20 times for each configuration using the simulated annealing algorithm~\cite{Bali3} and select the configurations with the highest value of $F[U]$.
+We then calculate the observables using these configurations.
+The procedure is explained in section ``C. Gribov copies'' in reference~\cite{Bornyakov4}.

 The function $F[U]$ preserves the local U(1) $\times$ U(1) invariance.
 We perform the Abelian projection~\cite{Brandstaeter1} and derive the Abelian component that holds the U(1) $\times$ U(1) symmetry from the non-Abelian link variables.
 The Abelian component comprises two elements, namely the monopole and photon contributions~\cite{Kronfel1,Polikarpov1}.
 The monopole current, denoted as $\kappa_{\mu}^{i}$~\cite{DeGrand1}, is defined on the dual sites represented as $^{*}s$ in the following manner: